-This advancement in the way we store and share data has led to a number of benefits that allow us to connect and work collectively as a team – and in an efficient and productive manner.
-Here are five benefits of cloud collaboration.
+This advancement in the way we store and share data has led to a number of benefits that allow us to connect and work collectively as a team, and in an efficient and productive manner.
+Here are six benefits of cloud collaboration.

 With documents kept in a central, cloud-accessible location, employees can work on a document without having to send an updated version (not to mention trying to keep track of the latest version) to all the necessary team members.

 Allowing access to projects can lead to higher levels of employee participation.
 With cloud collaboration, all team members have an equal opportunity to provide input.
 Investing in more inclusive and respectful collaboration is just one way to build trust throughout your organization, but it’s a powerful one.